ShantanuK86/affinidi-capstone/README.md

 ## New Features and Code Added

-### Currency Conversion Feature
+### Country Name to Currency Code and Currency Conversion Feature
-- Added functionality to fetch the user's country information and currency code from their profile.
+The Cart component includes functionality to fetch country information, obtain the corresponding currency code, and perform currency conversion based on the user's profile.
+Here's how this feature works:

-- Integrated two APIs to convert the default currency (USD) of the website into the user's native currency.
-- Currency conversion is triggered when the component mounts, ensuring accurate pricing throughout the user's session.
+- **Fetching Country Information:** The component retrieves country information using the profile.country property.
+It then makes a request to an API (https://api.api-ninjas.com/v1/country) to fetch details about the country, including its currency code.
+If the country information is successfully fetched, the currency code is extracted and stored using the setCurrencyCode hook.

+- **Currency Conversion:** Once the currency code is obtained, the component calculates the total price of items in the cart along with any additional charges.
+If the country is not equal to 'India', an extra charge of $15 is applied.
+The convertCurrency function then performs the currency conversion using another API (https://currency-converter-pro1.p.rapidapi.com/convert).
+The converted currency amount is stored in the conversionResult state variable.

-- Displayed the converted total price in the user's native currency along with the currency code in the cart view.
+- **Displaying Currency Conversion Result:** The component renders the total price and any additional charges in the user's selected currency.
+If the conversion result is available (conversionResult is not null), it displays the converted total price along with the currency code.

+- **Displaying Delivery Address:** Additionally, the component displays the delivery address based on the user's profile, including the postal code and country.

 #### Code Snippet - Fetch Country Information and Convert Currency

 ```jsx